 Simply stick the pom poms down, draw balloon strings with your pen, and add your own personalised message.
 Have a look at this pom pom balloon card to see how easy and effective this idea is.

 5. Fake flowers.
 Floral cards almost always go down well, so why not use fake flowers to create your own three-dimensional designs?
 Simply attach your fake flower head to the card with a paper fastener, then embellish your card with washi tape and your own message.
 Have a look at this simple flower design to see how it’s done.

 Card making is a hobby that’s just as rewarding as it is relaxing, and you may find that once you get stuck into making a card, the time just flies by.
 It might take a little while to get the hang of certain techniques, but learning is all part of the fun – and mistakes are part of the learning process.

 Do you make your own cards – or are you thinking about giving it a go?
-We’d love to hear your stories and see photos of your creations!
-Leave us a comment below or join the conversation over on the community.
+We’d love to hear from you in the comments below.